Post-Separation Co-parenting Apps: Can they help families avoid conflict?

 Research Aims

-The objective of this 2-year study is to help separated parents and family law professionals make evidence-informed decisions about which smartphone app or app feature(s) will help maximise positive communication and/or minimise opportunities for conflict for different family types and situations.
+The objective of this 2-year study (2021-22) was to help separated parents and family law professionals make evidence-informed decisions about which smartphone app or app feature(s) will help maximise positive communication and/or minimise opportunities for conflict for different family types and situations.

 Research Stages

-Stage 1 – Practitioner survey: the first component of this study is an online survey of family law practitioners.
-This survey will provide insight into professionals’ levels of knowledge and experience of mainstream apps, as well as any benefits or harms they have observed or anticipate with their clients.
-This survey is now closed and analysis is under way.
-Please contact Bruce Smyth (bruce.smyth@anu.edu.au) if you have any questions.
+Stage 1 – Practitioner survey: the first component of this study was an online survey of family law practitioners.
+This survey provides insight into professionals’ levels of knowledge and experience of mainstream apps, as well as any benefits or harms they have observed or anticipate with their clients.

-Stage 2 – App rating: the second component of the research is an in-depth analysis of the most frequently used apps.
-This will be undertaken by mediator pairs who have comprehensive knowledge of the common, complex issues that separated parents and their children face – particularly those experiencing high conflict.
+Stage 2 – App rating: the second component of the research was an in-depth analysis of the most frequently used apps.
+This was undertaken by 15 mediator pairs who have comprehensive knowledge of the common, complex issues that separated parents and their children face – particularly those experiencing high conflict.

-Stage 3 – User-experience survey: The third component of research comprises an online survey for separated parents who are currently or have previously used a post-separation parenting app.
-This survey is designed to capture the real-world experiences of app use.
-More info for participants of the User survey.
-This survey is now open: Click here to complete the survey.
+Stage 3 – User-experience survey: The third component of research comprised an online survey for separated parents who were currently or had previously used a post-separation parenting app.
+This survey was designed to capture the real-world experiences of app use.

 Research Outcomes:

-Tool: The main aim of this project is to provide a free, web-based tool that parents and practitioners can use to help them make informed decisions about which apps may or may not best suit their respective needs.
-The tool will be available in 2023.
+App Web Tool: The main aim of this project was to provide a free, web-based tool that parents and practitioners can use to help them make informed decisions about which apps may or may not best suit their respective needs.
+The tool is currently a pdf booklet that will be converted into a web-based display in 2025.
+For access to the Post-separation Parenting App Information page, see the below attachment.

 Research team: